PLP-Database-Design/wk-5-AWOUREMILY/Final Test Report.md

 | Horace Witaba| Test Executor | Done| 28/10/2025|

 ## Overall Summary
+- Working collaboratively through GitHub Issues streamlined bug tracking and communication between testers and developers.
+Peer review of risks improved the prioritization accuracy.
+- Time constraints limited exploratory testing on usability.
+Instead, structured tests were prioritized based on risk exposure.
+- High-risk areas (Leaderboard, Reset, Bonus Round) received the most test effort and were prioritized for early testing.
+This ensured that major gameplay and persistence issues were caught first.
 **Statement:**

 **Test Status:** ✅ Completed / ☐ In Progress / ☐ Deferred